ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 - #strong[Profile Saving];: Allow bookmarking custom views (e.g., "Single women 30-34") for easy direct comparison between different groups or periods of data during analysis sessions.

-- #strong[Combining stacking and dodging];: Implementing a nested stacked and dodged bar chart.
-Combining both stacking and dodging within a single plot is provides for insightful visualisation.
+- #strong[Implementing Dual y-Axis];: Due to complexity and conflicts of packages (crosstalk & ggplotly), the plot does not display secondary y-axis for fertility rates which dynamically updates based on total or age-banded fertility rates (Births per Female vs Births per Thousand Women).

 = Conclusion
 <conclusion>
 Singapore's fertility crisis is intricately tied to marriage trends, economic conditions, and changing female labour patterns.
-Our interactive dashboard provides policymakers and the public with deeper insights that traditional static charts cannot offer.
-Which enables more informed decision-making for demographic sustainability.
+Our interactive visualisation highlights the dominant role of increased female labour force participation in driving the decline in fertility, particularly following the 1998 Asian Financial Crisis.
+As more women entered the workforce, fertility rates consistently dropped, with the most pronounced decline occurring in the 25-29 age group.
+The structural changes in family planning decisions, influenced by economic uncertainty and evolving social norms, have entrenched low fertility rates.
+To address this issue, policies should focus on supporting women to balance full-time careers with earlier childbearing, such as through affordable childcare and flexible work arrangements.

 = References
 <references>